2025 Tulane Alumni

 GRAZA

-Interested in fresh, single-origin, affordable extra-virgin olive oil that can be used every day?
 Allen Dushi (B ’09) is co-founder of Graza, a popular EVOO startup that launched in 2022.
 Beloved by top chefs and top home chefs alike, Graza’s single-varietal oil is sourced from a farm in southern Spain and comes in a distinctive opaque green plastic squeeze bottle.
-You can purchase directly through the website or can pick up a bottle at thousands of stores across the United States.
-Make the holidays extra magical — order now to ensure this perfect gift arrives just in time.
+Since their launch, Graza has also added wine, snacks (chips and popcorn both fried in Graza EVOO), and several offerings of gift sets, including Graza glass bottles.
+You can purchase directly through the website or pick up a bottle at thousands of stores across the United States.
+Make the holidays extra magical — order now to ensure the perfect gift arrives just in time.

 HATRIMONY HAT CO.